makerdao/mips/MIP10/mip10.md

 Requests are reviewed by the Oracle Team(s) who then choose whether to take on the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Oracle Onboarding process.

 If a contract address is included to be whitelisted, the Oracle data must be used in a permissioned manner so as to prohibit parasitic use of the Oracle data by other smart contract.
 This means Oracle values, if saved in storage, must be stored in private variables accessible only by that system (defined as the set of smart contracts pertaining to customer(s).
 Exposure of the Oracle data through events is permitted.
+It is the responsibility of the Oracle Team to verify the information provided.

 **[MIP10c2-Subproposal-Template.md](MIP10c2-Subproposal-Template.md)**.